EXCLUSIVE-EU to fine Deutsche, JPMorgan and others in rate probe - source

 By Foo Yun Chee

-BRUSSELS, Nov 5 EU antitrust regulators are set to fine six global banks including Deutsche Bank, JPMorgan and HSBC after an investigation into the rigging of benchmark euro zone interest rates, a person familiar with the matter said on Tuesday.
+BRUSSELS, Nov 5 EU antitrust regulators are set to fine six global banks including Deutsche Bank, JPMorgan and HSBC for suspected rigging of benchmark euro zone interest rates, a person familiar with the matter said on Tuesday.

-The penalties, which will also target Royal Bank of Scotland (RBS), Credit Agricole and Societe Generale , represent the first punishments from Brussels as a result of its inquiry and are the latest costly payouts for an industry struggling to draw a line under past misdeeds.
+The penalties, which will also target Royal Bank of Scotland (RBS), Credit Agricole and Societe Generale , represent the first punishments meted out by Brussels in a global probe and are the latest costly payouts for an industry struggling to put past misdeeds behind it.

 Barclays, which alerted the European Commission to the suspected wrongdoing, will not be fined, the source said.

-The penalties relate only to manipulation of Euribor.
-Banks suspected of rigging the London interbank offered rate, or Libor, could be fined next month when the Euribor penalties are announced, the source said.
+The penalties only relate to alleged manipulation of Euribor.
+Banks suspected of rigging London interbank offered rate or Libor could be fined next month when the Euribor penalties are announced, the source said.

-Some of the banks have agreed a settlement with the Commission that would bring a 10 percent reduction in their fines, the source added.
+Some of the banks had agreed to settle with the Commission in exchange for a 10 percent reduction in their fines, the source added.

-Such settlements, which can prevent cases from dragging on for several years, typically involve companies admitting to wrongdoing.

-Several of the banks will not be fined immediately because they are contesting the size of the proposed penalties.
+Several of the banks will not be fined immediately as they are contesting the size of the proposed penalties.
 HSBC, Europe's largest bank, is one of those, two sources said.
-In these cases, the banks are likely to face formal charges next month, followed by fines next year, one of the people said.
+In these cases, the banks are likely to face formal charges next month, followed by fines next year, the source said.

 The EU can impose fines of up to 10 percent of a company's global revenue for breaches of antitrust rules.
 In this case, the fines are likely to be towards the low end of the scale, the source said.
 However, since all the banks have revenues of at least 16 billion euros a year, even a 1 percent fine would result in hundreds of millions of euros in penalties.